-Literally EVERYONE else, “You going to throw some shapes in Amnesia?”
+EVERYONE else, “You going to throw some shapes in Amnesia?”

 So, it turns out no one knows anything about Ibiza other than it’s a place people go to party and the above was said by everyone we mentioned to that we were going to Ibiza.
 There must be some other things to do in Ibiza other than clubbing, right?
 Right.
-And that’s why we’ve put this list of things to do in Ibiza other than clubbing to give you an introduction to the picturesque and understated island that is Ibiza.
+And that’s why we’ve put this list of things to do in Ibiza other than clubbing to give you an introduction to the picturesque and understated island of Ibiza.

 We weren’t meant to be going to Ibiza.
 We were meant to be going to Porto, Portugal, but we reached a point where we needed to decide whether to stick or twist with Porto.
 Portugal wasn’t accepting the NHS Covid Vaccine Pass, so we decided to change the destination to Ibiza to minimise the faff of travelling by not having to get a PCR test on entry.

-Ibiza you say, tell me more…
+Ibiza, you say, tell me more…

 Ibiza, known for its lively nightlife, is a Spanish island in the Mediterranean Sea, located off the eastern coast of Spain and forms part of the Balearic Islands.
-Ibiza seems to be limited to the preconception of being only a clubbing paradise, but it’s undoubtedly more than that.
+Ibiza seems limited to the preconception of being only a clubbing paradise, but it’s undoubtedly more than that.
 Read on to find out a few things to do in Ibiza if you’re not interested in clubbing.